-Date Completed Concurrent Enrollment Tasks Somprocou.
-Site orientation completed.
+Date Completed Concurrent Enrollment Tasks Site orientation completed.
 Proposed outline of activities determined with site supervisor.
 Students are NOT to begin their work until the first day of their practicum/internship class, unless otherwise approved by the instructor.
-Liability insurance declaration page submitted to instructor via Canvas.
+Liability insurance declaration page submitted to instructor via Canvas and Tevera.
 Site supervisors' handbook provided to site supervisor.
 Complete weekly documentation of hours on hours log.
 Complete various course-based assignments, as outlined in the course syllabus.

-Midterm and final supervisor field placement evaluation of the student, which are completed by the site supervisor.
+Midterm and final site evaluation of student, which are completed by the site supervisor.
 Professional dispositions and behavior rubric, which are completed by the site supervisor and professor.
-Student evaluations of field site/supervisor.
+Student evaluations of clinical site and site supervisor.